 The consistent application of its unique brand personality has contributed to Oatly’s strong connection with people, positioning it as a plant-based milk industry leader.

-Even Oatly’s website is unconventional, see for yourself.
+Even Oatly’s website is unconventional; see for yourself.

 Allbirds: Innovative, Eco-conscious, Relatable

-Allbirds has an innovative, environmentally conscious, likeable brand personality.
 With a focus on sustainability, Allbirds positions itself as a brand that puts the environment first without sacrificing style and comfort.

-Do you notice that Allbirds has similar values to Oatly, but their personality is entirely different?
+Do you notice that Allbirds has quite similar values to Oatly, but their personality is entirely different?
 See for yourself.

 Tesla: Innovative, Cutting-edge, Sustainable